revnoah/parent-db-kodi/README.md

 This program runs a web application on a particular port, defaulting to 5000 and specified on startup.
 To access the web application, visit [Web Interface](http://localhost:5000)

 $ flask run

+## Troubleshooting

+### User Does Not Exist

+*mysqldump: Got error: 1449: The user specified as a definer ('kodi'@'%') does not exist when using LOCK TABLES*

+This error can occur if the original user used to create the database doesn't exist.
+You should be able to address this by creating the user at the domain specified.

 ## Contributing